Drawing nears for $640 million Mega Millions prize

-DES MOINES, Iowa (AP) — Lottery players will have a chance to ring in the New Year with a $640 million bonus in their bank account as a drawing is held Friday night in the Mega Million game.
+DES MOINES, Iowa (AP) — The Mega Millions jackpot increased to $685 million ahead of Friday night’s drawing, giving lottery players a chance to ring in the New Year with an even larger bonus in their bank account.

 There have been 21 straight drawings without a jackpot winner thanks to stiff odds of one in 302.6 million.
 That has allowed the top prize to grow steadily larger, week after week.